What are bio-based products?

 The Working Group Public Procurement of Bio-based Products published its recommendations in April 2016 together with an annex containing additional information.

-The final outcome will be a report with further priority recommendations for the sustainable development of a competitive bio-based products industry in Europe.
+The final outcome of the Expert Group's work will be a report with policy advice for the sustainable development of a competitive bio-based products industry in Europe in the context of the current policy objectives.

 Meetings of the Expert Group: